didenko/fst/README.md

 #### No-error signatures

 In v.1 many user-facing `fst` funcs returned errors to the caller.
 While following the general coding practice this pattern did not consider the testing nature of the `fst` package.
-Most `fst` funcs should abort the test when encountering errors because (a) continuing testing on the wrondly setup up data is senseless or (b) cleanup errors indicate failures not caught by the test or a bad setup to begin with.
-Failing early spares the user from error handling and shortens the trace for error review.
+Most `fst` funcs should abort the test when encountering errors because (a) continuing testing on the wrondly set up data is senseless or (b) cleanup errors indicate failures not caught by the test or a bad setup to begin with.
+Failing early spares the user from error handling and shortens the trace output for error review.

 To accommodate this different philosophy, previously error-returning `fst` funcs are stripped of those return values and a first parameter `fst.Fatalfable` interface added.
 The likes of `testing.T` and `log.Logger` types satisfy `fst.Fatalfable`.
-The expected pattern is to pass `t` into `fst` funcs, which in a case if error, will call `t.Fatalf` with a reasonable context.
+The expected pattern is to pass `t` into `fst` funcs which will call `t.Fatalf` with a reasonable context in a case of an error.

 For example: